 Electricity suppliers with retail sales in the District must meet a gradually increasing mandate to provide renewable electricity.
 The District initially adopted a RPS in 2005 and made three significant revisions to the RPS in 2008, 2011, and 2014.
 As of 2015, electricity suppliers have to obtain at least 9.5% of retail electricity sales from Tier I renewable resources, (such as wind, solar, and biomass), and 2.5% of electricity from Tier II energy resources (either hydroelectric or waste-to-heat).
 After 2015, the requirement for Tier I compliance increases by 2% annually until 2020 when 20% of all electricity sales must be covered by Tier I generation.
-In addition, by 2023, 20% of energy must be generated by renewable sources with 2.5% derived by solar installations located within the District or a feeder system connected to the District.84
+In addition, by 2023, 20% of electricity must be generated by renewable sources with 2.5% derived by solar installations located within the District or a feeder system connected to the District.83

-In 2011, for the purposes of meeting the solar requirement of the RPS, the District adopted legislation that required all solar PV or thermal systems certified by the PSC to be located within the District.
+In 2016, the District amended the RPS requirement to rise incrementally by year until 2032, at which point 50% of all electricity must be generated by renewable sources, with 5% derived from solar installations located within the District or a feeder system connected to the District.84 In 2011, for the purposes of meeting the solar requirement of the RPS, the District adopted legislation that required all solar PV or thermal systems certified by the PSC to be located within the District.
 The number of certified solar projects fell dramatically, but in recent years the PSC has received an increased number of applications for certification.
 As of the end of 2014, 33.2 MW of solar capacity was certified, with only 13.3 MW was located within the District.
 The PSC estimates that while the amount of solar capacity is increasing, it will still likely fall short of what is necessary to meet the RPS.
 For example, there is an estimated need of 54.7 MW of solar capacity in 2014 and 64.3 MW in 2015.
 The PSC notes that this potential shortfall might be mitigated by the elimination of the cap on qualifying solar capacity for installations owned by District agencies and the adoption of the Community Renewable Energy Act, which allows for community net metering projects of up to 5 MW.

 The PSC's most recent RPS status report summarizes the compliance steps taken by the 28 electricity suppliers reporting retail sales to customers in the District as of 2013.
-The report indicates that most suppliers acquired Renewable Energy Credits (RECs) and Solar Renewable Energy Credits (SRECs) to comply with the RPS, while seven suppliers opted to pay the alternative compliance fee of \$500 per MWh.
-XXIII The sum of compliance fees jumped from nearly \$5,000 in 2012 to nearly \$700,000 in 2013, an increase which the PSC attributes to the difficulty of acquiring SRECs that must now come from in-District generation.
+The report indicates that most suppliers acquired Renewable Energy Credits (RECs) and Solar Renewable Energy Credits (SRECs) to comply with the RPS, while seven suppliers opted to pay the alternative compliance fee of \$500 per

+MWh.^{xxi} The sum of compliance fees jumped from nearly \$5,000 in 2012 to nearly \$700,000 in 2013, an increase which the PSC attributes to the difficulty of acquiring SRECs that must now come from in-District generation.
 The compliance fees are placed into the Renewable Energy Development Fund (REDF) that supports renewable energy market development in the District.